Different Types of Dialysis Access

 Patients normally do not require any heavy pain medication after the procedures.
 The patients that present with thrombosis or swelling or pain due to pressure within the access, most of them will actually feel better after the procedure as we relieve the pressure, improving the flow through the fistula or graft, and allowing them to return to normal.

-Request an Appointment with Dr. Spinowitz
+Schedule an Appointment with Dr. Spinowitz

 Dr. Noam Spinowitz knows what it takes to help medical professionals treat dialysis patients and lead longer, more comfortable lives.
-If you need dialysis access management, request an appointment with Dr. Spinowitz at Harlem Endovascular today.
+If you need dialysis access management, schedule an appointment with Dr. Spinowitz at Harlem Endovascular today.

 Learn more about vascular health, prevention, and care for Peripheral Artery Disease.